infonomic/redux-saga-router-docs/docs/locations.md

 # Locations

+Location templates including paths and parameters are defined separately from routes.

-## Locations file example
+## Example

-So for this structure ...
+So for the following components...

 ```
 ModuleFolder